sigurd4/enneagram/README.md

 To those i've caused distress, i'm deeply sorry.
 I didn't know what i was doing.

-# Thanks to:
+# Acknowledgements

-- CyberYamu for her informative videos on the enneagram.
+Thanks to [CyberYamu](https://www.youtube.com/@CyberYamu) for her informative videos on the enneagram.

 # Installation on Arch-Linux